My Child Just Got Expelled. What Happens to His 504 Plan?

 The 504 team looks at the relationship between the child’s disability and behavior.
 It also needs to consider whether the school was implementing the 504 plan appropriately.

 Another important question to ask is how expulsion is defined in your state.
 In some states, being expelled from one public school means the student is expelled from every public school.
-Expulsion can be as short as 11 days, as long as a school year, or it can last indefinitely.
+Expulsion can be as short as 11 days, or as long as a school year—or it can last indefinitely.